Podogymnura truei: Description

 Podogymnura truei, which are endothermic species, are medium-sized ground dwellers that typically range from 130 to 150 mm in body length.
 Their body is narrow, which may have been an adaptation for burrowing through narrow crevices and have bilateral symmetry.
 These mammals also have long soft fur that is typically gray mixed with coarser reddish brown hairs on the dorsal side.
 On the ventral side the hairs have a grayish white tone with some brown mixed in.
 Long whiskers protrude out of a long snout, which allows for exceptional tactile sensation.
 Similar to other mammals, chemical cues and sense of smell are used extensively for survival.
 The face is commonly spotted with black stripes or spots near the eyes.
-A sturdy tail, which is typically about 40-70mm long, is covered moderately with hair.
+A sturdy tail, which is typically about 40–70 mm long, is covered moderately with hair.
 Underneath the hair, the skin displays a yellowish-brown, and purple coloration.
 At the hind legs, the fur is less prominent and the skin displays a naked peach tone.
 The hind foot is usually 31 to 37 mm.
 They have a well-developed anal gland that produces and secretes an unpleasant odor to deter predators away.
 This scent is pungent, often described as a rancid onion or garlic smell.
 Females are typically larger than males.
 Overall, the Mindanao gymnure is smaller than P. aureospinula.
 Podogymnura are closely related to Echinosorex in that they share similar dental and cranial characteristics, well-developed canine teeth, and a long rostrum.
 However, unlike Echinosorex, Podogymnura has less prominent sagittal, temporal, and nuchal crests, and is smaller with a shorter tail.